My First Nursing Job

 After a few years my reputation for training was well-known throughout Brooklyn, Queens, and Nassau (Long Island, New York).
 We received very good feedback with the learning experiences we gave them.
 We were also getting requests to come to medical offices and hospital departments to teach the ACLS, BLS, and PALS.

 We both then decided to set-up our own little company, and have our own training classes.
 We haven’t stopped teaching since then.
-At first we were teaching at a few medical offices – but word about us and our classes spread by word-of-mouth very quickly.
-Soon we were teaching classes throughout Brooklyn, Queens, and Nassau.
+At first, we were teaching at a few medical offices – but word about us and our classes spread by word-of-mouth very quickly.
+Soon we were teaching classes throughout Brooklyn, Queens, Nassau, and Suffolk.

 We Bring In Help to Expand

 We Expand Our Audience

 Back when we started teaching classes in 1984, we had to develop our own study materials for our students.
 Not much existed in the marketplace.
 And what study material did exist wasn’t very popular or user friendly.
 So we developed study material for each subject that we were teaching.

 So, in 2003 we finally decided to make our study guides commercially available.
 We re-designed our study material to make them commercially viable.
 We set-up our publishing company and began distributing them all over the world.